Crimson Tide vs. Islanders: First Round Betting Trends, Record ATS, Home/Road Splits

 - Alabama has played as a favorite of -10000 or more once this season and won that game.

+- The Islanders have yet to play a game this season with longer moneyline odds than +2200.

-- Sportsbooks have implied with the moneyline set for this matchup that Alabama has a 99% chance to win.
+- The moneyline set for this matchup implies Texas A&M-CC has a 4.3% chance of coming away with a victory in the contest.

 Alabama vs. Texas A&M-CC Over/Under Stats